-Solvency II allows the use of external credit assessments of ECAIs for purpose of calculating technical provisions and the Solvency Capital Requirement (Article 44(4a)).
+In addition, Article 44(4a) of the Solvency II Directive provides for specific appropriateness assessments (re-/)insurance undertakings need to make when using of external credit assessments of ECAIs for purpose of calculating technical provisions and the Solvency Capital Requirement.
 This provision represents an element of risk-sensitivity and prudential soundness of the credit risk rules.